huijing/personal-website-v3/src/content/blog/2019-02-19-nexmo-number-insight-with-koajs.md

 ## Prerequisites

-- A basic understanding of Javascript
+- A basic understanding of JavaScript
 - [Node.js](https://nodejs.org/en/download/) installed on your machine
 - A [Nexmo](https://dashboard.nexmo.com/sign-up) account (for your API credentials)